Maintenance Airmen ensure mission success

+Stephens recently transferred from another maintenance shop and is learning the ropes while awaiting additional training to become a field worker.

+While counting tools may seem like a small task, it is imperative maintainers are provided each and every tool necessary to perform their duties of keeping the United States’ nuclear weapons on alert at all times.

-Airmen 1st Class Joseph Griffin, right, and Josiah Remy, 341st Missile Maintenance Squadron maintenance technicians, prepare to load tool kits into a maintenance van Jan.
-18, 2017, at Malmstrom Air Force Base, Mont.
-Tools in each kit range from wrenches, hammers, pry bars and screw drivers to tape, lanyard material, dust caps and bolts.
-(U.S. Air Force photo/Airman 1st Class Daniel Brosam)
+These tools range from wrenches, hammers, pry bars and screw drivers to tape, lanyard material, dust caps and hundreds of bolts.

+Airman 1st Class Joseph Griffin, 341st MMXS maintenance technician, said missing one small tool could cause a ripple effect, possibly causing an unwanted delay in a missile’s uptime.

+“If they don’t have what they need, they can’t get the mission done even if it is as something as small as a drill bit,” Griffin said.
+“I assume they need every tool, so every tool needs to be in their kit.”

 |Date Taken: